laravel/docs/dusk.md

         // static::startChromeDriver();
     }

-In addition, if you start ChromeDriver on a port other than 9515, you should modify the `driver` method of the same class:
+In addition, if you start ChromeDriver on a port other than 9515, you should modify the `driver` method of the same class to reflect the correct port:

     /**
      * Create the RemoteWebDriver instance.